MicrosoftDocs/fabric-docs/docs/data-factory/pipeline-rest-api-capabilities.md

 ## Current limitations

-- Platform Limitation: Service Principal authentication is not supported at the moment.
+- Platform Limitation: Service Principal authentication isn't supported at the moment.
 - JOB Limitation: Run APIs are invokable, but the actual run never succeeds (just like run/refresh from UI).
-- Non-PowerBI Fabric Items: The workspace must be on a support Fabric capacity.
+- Non-Power BI Fabric Items: The workspace must be on a support Fabric capacity.
-- Creating an item: use either creationPayload or definition, but do not use both at the same time.
+- Creating an item: use either creationPayload or definition, but don't use both at the same time.

 ## Related content